 Staying abreast of what tech preferences your desired job requires is a great way to boost your career.
 Look up job postings on sites like Indeed.com and jot down which technology qualifications are mentioned most often.
 You can also look up some of your connections in your current field or desired new career on LinkedIn to see what tech skills they list.

 Use this knowledge to sign up for workshops and seminars that can teach you these skills.
-As Career Tool Belt notes, programs that would be beneficial to learn include PowerPoint, Microsoft Excel and QuickBooks.
+As Career Tool Belt notes, programs that would be beneficial to learn to include PowerPoint, Microsoft Excel, and QuickBooks.

 If you spend a great deal of time on your computer and also struggle to get through your daily to-do list, consider downloading a time-management app like RescueTime; it will help you to see how you are spending your day on your computer, giving you accurate and detailed reports on how much time you spend on websites, applications and more.